Research Summary Prompts: From Source to One-Screen Brief

-12 prompts to turn papers, reports, and whitepapers into briefs that fit one screen — TL;DR, claims, evidence, limitations, and a clear 'what to do' line.
+12 copy-paste prompts that turn papers, reports, and whitepapers into briefs that fit one screen: TL;DR, claims, evidence, limitations, and a clear 'what to do' line.
+With model picks and a citation-verification rule (June 2026).

-Research summaries fail in two equal ways — bloated 800-word “summaries” nobody reads, or three-bullet versions that drop the limitations that actually matter.
-These prompts hit the briefing-doc sweet spot: name the claim, show the evidence, surface the limit, and end with a usable “if I trust this, then…” line.
-Pair with journal article summary prompts when working with academic papers specifically.
+Research summaries fail in two equal ways: bloated 800-word “summaries” nobody finishes, or three-bullet versions that drop the limitations that actually matter.
+The prompts below hit the briefing-doc sweet spot.
+Name the claim, show the evidence, surface the limit, and end with a usable “if I trust this, then…” line.
+Pair them with journal article summary prompts when you are working with academic papers specifically.

 Best for